.webp)

 How does it work

-Visualizing Concepts
+Visualizing Concepts From Low-fi To Mid-fi

 Fig: mid-fi prototypes

-There are 3 main improvements after mid-fi usability testing...
+Some improvements after usability testing...

 Hi-fidelity